Last year, ERIE Customer Don O.* of Pennsylvania received a text from Amazon letting him know that his package had been delivered.

 - Only shop on secure sites.
 Any page that lets you enter credit card information should start with https:// and include a locked padlock icon.
 Make sure to enter the correct spelling of the site you intend to visit.

 - Avoid making purchases via a public Wi-Fi connection and computer.
 Open connections can give hackers direct access to your personal information.
+The big concern with public Wi-Fi is that your information could be available to anyone on the network.
 Also avoid using public computers in places like libraries or hotels—they can often store your personal information for anyone to see.

 - Choose strong passwords.
 If a site requires you to log in,choose a password that doesn’t in any way relate to your personal information.
 And be sure the password includes a mix of upper- and lowercase letters, numbers and characters.